neuron-core/neuron-laravel/README.md

 ## Monitoring & Debugging

-Integrating AI Agents into your application you’re not working only with functions and deterministic code, you program your agent also influencing probability distributions.
+Integrating AI Agents into your application, you’re not working only with functions and deterministic code, you program your agent also influencing probability distributions.
 Same input ≠ output.
 That means reproducibility, versioning, and debugging become real problems.